 For a control mode PPDU, the L-Header field is the same as the DMG control mode header field (see Table 20-11) and the reserved bits 22 and 23 shall be both set to 1.
 In this case:

-The combination of the Scrambler Initialization field and the Turnaround field in the L-Header is interpreted as shown in Table 29; and
+The combination of the Turnaround field and the Scrambler Initialization field indicates the transmission mode:

+If Turnaround field bit is 0, then the interpretation of the Scrambler Initialization field is defined in Table 29.

+If Turnaround field bit is 1 and the PPDU contains an RTS, a DMG CTS or a DMG DTS frame, then the interpritation of the Scrambler Initialization field is defined in Table 30 and indicates the channel bandwidth of the PPDU.
+Otherwise, the Scrambler Initialization field is reserved.

 If the control mode PPDU is an EDMG control mode PPDU, the Length field shall be set so that the spoofing error is non-negative and less than or equal to 150 ns, except for PPDU durations between 347.56 µs and 347.93 µs and between 349.10 µs and 350.76 µs where the maximum spoofing error shall be 0.37 µs and 1.66 µs, respectively.

+Table 29 —Definition of Scrambler Initialization field when transmitted using the control mode if the Turnaround field bit is 0